mrz1836/codepipeline-to-github/README.md

-lambda                     Build a compiled version to deploy to Lambda lint                       Run the golangci-lint application (install if not found) package                    Process the CF template and prepare for deployment release                    Full production release (creates release in Github) release                    Runs common.release and then runs godocs release-snap               Test the full release (build binaries) release-test               Full production test release (everything except deploy)
+lambda                     Build a compiled version to deploy to Lambda lint                       Run the golangci-lint application (install if not found) package                    Process the CF template and prepare for deployment release                    Full production release (creates release in GitHub) release                    Runs common.release and then runs godocs release-snap               Test the full release (build binaries) release-test               Full production test release (everything except deploy)